 INTERNAL BLEEDING FROM HEAD INJURIES

 Intracranial bleeding that occurs after trauma to the head can cause pain, but not always.
 That is why it is essential to recognize the other signs associated with internal bleeding due to head trauma.

 Other signs of internal bleeding from head trauma include:

 - Loss of vision

-Internal bleeding in the abdomen can be the result of compression on vital organs.
-Signs include:
+Internal bleeding in the abdomen is often the result of compression on vital organs.

 - Vomiting bright red blood

 - Vomit that looks like coffee grounds

 - Shortness of breath